Watauga County: Local restrictions in place for duration of stay-at-home order

 For more information, visit WataugaCounty.org or call (828) 265-8000.

-Watauga County's announcement comes as at least one local government in the High Country and neighboring states are signaling their intentions to begin lifting restrictions.
+Watauga County’s announcement comes as at least one local government in the High Country and neighboring states have been signaling their intentions to begin lifting restrictions.

 How to Protect Yourself & Others